theramiyer/blog/content/posts/2019/2019-05-12-buying-a-house-in-bangalore.md

 ## Land ownership

 Owning a land alone in Bangalore is not safe either.
 Land mafia in Bangalore is public knowledge, and I know of individuals who almost lost their lands to the mafia.
-One of them got saved because <span class='small-caps'>BEML</span>, which is a government enterprise, had allotted the piece of land to his father⁠---a then employee⁠---and the family had lived on that land for over twenty years.
+One of them got saved because {{< smallcaps "BEML" >}}, which is a government enterprise, had allotted the piece of land to his father⁠---a then employee⁠---and the family had lived on that land for over twenty years.
 Corner plots in good localities, plot surrounded by empty plots, plots in semi-commercial or purely-residential areas (that covers most liveable plots anyway) are targets.
 The general consensus in Bangalore is that owning a flat is much safer.

 ## Daily life